 Attorney for Adoption by LGBT Adopting Families in Seattle, WA

 Joyce Schwensen has 34 years of experience as an attorney for LGBT couples and individuals, as well as being the former Executive Director of an adoption agency.
-The Law Offices of Joyce S. Schwensen will help you understand the adoption process and guide you through the steps to help you successfully build your family through adoption.
+The Law Office of Joyce S. Schwensen will help you understand the adoption process and guide you through the steps to help you successfully build your family through adoption.

 Joyce Schwensen serves clients in communities across Washington that includes Seattle, Bellevue, Everett, King County and Snohomish County.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 or submit your information in the online form.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 or submit your information in the online form.

 Issues for LGBT People in Different Types of Adoption

 There are a number of different paths that may be taken to build a family through adoption.
 This section addresses some matters for consideration by LGBT people in choosing their own best adoption path for adoption.

 - Private Domestic Adoption: Private adoption is a voluntary adoption arrangement between the mother or parents of a child and the prospective adoptive parents.
 As such, the birth mother or birth family must choose to place their child with you, as an LGBT couple or individual.
 In the not so distant past it was difficult for LGBT people to be matched with birth parents in private domestic adoptions, but at this time it is quite common for birth parents to be open to LGBT adoptive families, and some birth families prefer placement of their child with an LGBT family.